 As virtual exchanges continue to dominate most of our social interactions, many employees are finding themselves isolated and overrun with work.
-While there isn’t much most companies can influence regarding a global pandemic, one thing organizations can do is bring teams together to collaborate creatively in a digital workshop.
+While there isn’t much most companies can influence regarding a global pandemic, one thing organizations can do is bring teams together to collaborate creatively in a virtual workshop.

 What is a digital workshop?